• Skip to main content

 1. For the mushrooms, I used baby brown pearl.
 You can also use baby bellas.
 I like this appetizer to be bite-sized so I go with a smaller mushroom.
 Some mushrooms in your package might be broken or too small to use.
 I got about 18 total.

 2. For the ground Italian sausage.
 If you don’t want to buy a package of ground Italian sausage, simply remove the casings from about 3 Italian sausages and remove the meat.
-I did buy a package and used the rest as a pizza topping.
+If you bought a package simply freeze it and use another time.

 Did you make this recipe?